-In the mid-twentieth century, cod liver oil was taken daily many people in North America.
-I remember my mom saying how much she hated it as a child.
-The great thing is that cod liver oil is just as nutritious, but much tastier these days.
+In the mid-twentieth century, cod liver oil was taken daily by many people in North America.
+The great thing about cod liver oil is that it’s just as nutritious, with much tastier options these days.

 Cod liver oil contains concentrated hormone-balancing nutrients Vitamins A and D and anti-inflammatory omega-3s.
 These key factors will fight inflammation, fluid balance (see ya, bloating!) and even mood problems.
-Get the fermented kind of cod liver oil for maximum potency.
+Be sure to get the fermented kind of cod liver oil for maximum potency.

 Also known as Chaste Tree Berry, Vitex is a fantastic medicinal herb specifically for women’s health that helps the body raise progesterone levels.

 Maca is a tuber native to South America.
 It's an excellent superfood for hormonal imbalances like menopause and PMS.
 Maca is extremely high in calcium, potassium, iron, fiber and protein.
-Maca balances hormones by regulating the hormone-stimulating hypothalamus and pituitary glands in the brain.
+Maca can balance hormones by regulating the hormone-stimulating hypothalamus and pituitary glands in the brain.
 This can help with symptoms like hot flashes, low libido and PMS.
-Maca should not be consumed by women with Polycystic Ovarian Syndrome (PCOS), as it may have a subtle androgenic (testosterone-boosting) effect.
+A caveat: Maca should not be consumed by women with Polycystic Ovarian Syndrome (PCOS), as it may have a subtle androgenic (testosterone-boosting) effect.

-This trendy vegetable is full of Vitamins A, K, B6 and C as well as minerals like manganese, copper and calcium.
+This trendy vegetable is full of Vitamins A, K, B6, and C as well as minerals like manganese, copper, and calcium.
 Combined with fiber and potent antioxidants, this leafy green is a force to be reckoned with.
-These factors will reduce mood swings, painful cramping, bloating and water retention.
-Kale can be enjoyed in salads, smoothies, soups and more.
+These factors can reduce mood swings, painful cramping, bloating and water retention.
+Kale can be enjoyed in salads, smoothies, soups, and more.

-Whether you have a chronic hormonal imbalance like PCOS, or are just sick and tired of bothersome cramps, hot flashes, weight gain and mood swings, it’s time to give these superfoods a try.
+Whether you have a chronic hormonal imbalance like PCOS, or are just sick and tired of bothersome cramps, hot flashes, weight gain and mood swings, you might want to give these superfoods a try.